gemesa/nexus-net/README.md

 # nexus-net

 This repository is a snapshot of my home network setup.
+There is also a second, private repo containing the files with sensitive information.

 ## Network topology